 The operation of a motor vehicle upon any such highway, road or parking area for ten cars or more at such a rate of speed as to endanger the life of any person other than the operator of such motor vehicle, or the operation, downgrade, upon any highway, of any motor vehicle with a commercial registration with the clutch or gears disengaged, or the operation knowingly of a motor vehicle with defective mechanism, shall constitute a violation of the provisions of this section.
 The operation of a motor vehicle upon any such highway, road or parking area for ten cars or more at a rate of speed greater than eighty-five miles per hour shall constitute a violation of the provisions of this section.

-Any person found guilty of reckless driving will get fined $100-300.
-Also, they face a jail sentence of up to 30 days.
+Reckless driving is different from many other motor vehicle violations because it is oftentimes considered a misdemeanor and not just an infraction.
+This means that any person found guilty of reckless driving will be fined $100-300 (fines are common penalties for infractions) but in addition, they also face a jail sentence of up to 30 days.
 These are the penalties for the first offense.
 Also, for subsequent offenses, the penalties increase.
 They include a fine of up to $600 and/or a jail sentence of up to one year.